1958–59 Cincinnati Royals season

 Twyman was far and away the team's only star.
 He scored 25.8 points per game, trying more shots than any player in the league for his new team.
 The slender 6-foot 6-inch star also led the Royals in rebounds, and came within 16 assists of leading the team there as well.
 More than that, he mentored the new players and also carried on Stokes's charity causes off the court.
 He achieved a kind of fame, respect and notoriety unlike any NBA player ever.
-One of his creations to pay for his fallen teammate's soaring hospital bills was The Maurice Stokes Charity Game, which was played at Kutcher's resort in Monticello, New York, every August.
+One of his creations to pay for his fallen teammate's soaring hospital bills was The Maurice Stokes Charity Game, which was played at Kutscher's Resort in Monticello, New York, every August.
 A slew of NBA notables came to play in the event for Stokes every year.

-Despite Twyman's starring play, the Royals sank to 19–53 this season after contending much of the previous season.
-To limit over-exposure of a bad product at home, some 17 home games were played elsewhere this season.
+Despite Twyman's starring play, the Royals sank to 19–53 this season.
+To limit over-exposure of their difficult season, 17 home games were played elsewhere.
 Several times that year, the team failed to draw 2000 fans to Cincinnati Gardens.

 Somehow, the new ownership made it through the season and vowed to carry on.
-The NBA was of some help, granting territorial draft picks to Oscar Robertson and Ralph Davis from the local University of Cincinnati, as well as local high school player Jerry Lucas.
+The NBA helped by granting territorial draft picks to Oscar Robertson, Ralph Davis from the local University of Cincinnati, and a local high school player Jerry Lucas.